dborth/snes9xgx/readme.txt

 |                                                          UPDATE HISTORY  |
 •˜———–—––-- - —————————––––– ———–—––-- - —————————––––– ———–—––-- - ————————•

+[4.3.7 - December 9, 2016]

+* Hide saving dialog that pops up briefly when returning from a game

 [4.3.6 - September 12, 2016]

 * Added the delete save file (SRAM / Snapshot) option